 Just like you’ll want to provide the best products for handicrafts, have some instruments in your home as well.
 They don’t have to be expensive.
 Start with a set of rhythm sticks, shakers, jingles, and a small drum.

-The preschoolers that I teach at my homeschool co-op absolutely LOVE the time during each class when I dump out the bag of percussion instruments and put on some music such as Pirates of the Caribbean or Cantina Band for them to play along with.
+The preschoolers that I teach at my homeschool co-op absolutely LOVE the time during each class when I dump out the bag of percussion instruments and put on some music such as the theme from Pirates of the Caribbean or Cantina Band from Star Wars for them to play along with.

 The second thing I’d like to mention regarding Mrs. Macaulay’s quote above is that she mentioned preschool children singing “Twinkle, Twinkle, Little Star.”
 Her book For the Children’s Sake was published in 1984.
 I realize that in the last 35 years, some of these great preschool-level folk songs are no longer known by the parents of today.

-I plan to create another course called 25 Songs All Preschoolers Should Know.
+I wrote another course called 10 Songs All Preschoolers Should Know.

 - Baa, Baa, Black Sheep